 \section{Introduction}

-Anatomical changes in the brain across a longitudinal time span, exceeding the rate of change in normal aging, are a crucial indicator for neurodegenerative disease, like Alzheimer's.
-Structural MRI provides radiological features to observe and assess the nature of the disease progression \citep{mckhann2011diagnosis},\citep{jack2024revised}.
-In clinical practice, longitudinal assessment is performed by acquiring an MRI image of a current time point (follow-up) and comparing it against a previous time point (baseline) \citep{barnes2009meta}.
-These comparisons are performed by segmenting specific brain regions known to be involved in Alzheimer's, followed by quantifying volumetric differences, and quantification of regional changes applying voxel-based morphometry \citep{ashburner2000voxel}.
+Anatomical changes in the brain across a longitudinal time span, exceeding the rate of change in normal aging, are a crucial indicator for neurodegenerative diseases, like Alzheimer's.
+Structural MRI provides radiological features to observe and assess the nature of the disease progression \cite{mckhann2011diagnosis},\cite{jack2024revised}.
+In clinical practice, longitudinal assessment is performed by acquiring an MRI image of a current time point (follow-up) and comparing it against a previous time point \cite{barnes2009meta}.
+These comparisons are performed by segmenting specific brain regions known to be involved in Alzheimer's, followed by quantifying volumetric differences, and regional changes applying voxel-based morphometry \cite{ashburner2000voxel}.

 In contrast to progression assessment, \textbf{progression modeling} involves learning time- and disease-state dependent changes as observed in a training dataset of longitudinal MRI images of multiple subjects (individuals).
-The model is expected to capture the joint distribution of the image, the age at imaging, and disease state of all subjects within the dataset.
-Further, \textbf{generative models for progression} use such distribution learning and offer the capability to sample from an inferred conditional distribution of the possible follow-up image given a baseline image, conditioned on the anticipated disease state and age.
+The model is expected to capture the joint distribution of the image, the age at imaging, and the disease state of all subjects within the dataset.
+Further, \textbf{generative models for progression} use such distribution learning and offer the capability to sample the possible follow-up image given a previous time-point image, conditioned on the disease state and age.
 This offers a unique possibility of predicting future time point images.

 Generative modeling approaches like Variational auto-encoder (\textbf{VAE}), have been applied to capture image distributions and generate follow-up images across longitudinal time spans.
 VAEs map images to a latent representational vector space that is regularized towards a desired prior distribution.
-The decoder of the VAE maps the latent vector embedding back to the image domain using an auto-encoding data term.
-While this approach drives the latent space towards encoding image details, VAEs may result in blurry and low-fidelity image generations that may not completely preserve the subject identity vis-a-vis the input image.
-Therefore prior works use an external modeling module that learns disease trajectories either from group-level trends or from subject-specific longitudinal data \citep{sauty2022progression},\citep{marti2023mc}.
+While this approach drives the latent space towards encoding image details, VAEs may result in image generations that may not completely preserve the subject identity vis-a-vis the input image.
+Therefore, prior works use an external modeling-based conditioning that learns disease trajectories either from group-level trends or paired longitudinal guidance \cite{sauty2022progression, marti2023mc}.